There are a three secrets to making successful cheese biscuits.

 I prefer Parmesan and plenty of black pepper for these, but feel free to substitute cheddar, feta, or your favorite blue cheese.

 Instead of scallions you can use chives or olives.
 This recipe is merely a guideline to making perfect cheese biscuits.

 - 2 cups + 2 tablespoons all-purpose flour

 - 2 teaspoons baking powder (make sure your baking powder is fresh! no more than 6 months old or you may not get a good rise)

 - 7 tablespoons butter, cold

 - Kosher, Maldon, or Black salt for topping (optional; not table/iodized salt)

-1 Preheat the oven to 425°F. In a large bowl whisk together the flour, cayenne, black pepper, baking powder, and salt.
+1 Preheat oven, whisk together dry ingredients: Preheat the oven to 425°F. In a large bowl whisk together the flour, cayenne, black pepper, baking powder, and salt.
 Set aside.

 2 Add butter, coat with flour, add cheese and scallions: Dice the butter into small pieces.
 If they get too warm then place them in a bowl and put it in the freezer for about 10 minutes before continuing.